simonask/rx-ranges/README.md

 - `padded()`: Yield an infinite list of constant values once the input range is exhausted.
 - `zip_longest()`: Produce tuples of values from multiple input ranges, until all of the ranges reach their end.
+- `tee()`: Copy values of a range into a container during iteration.

 ## TODO